Chicago "L" rolling stock

-The current rolling stock of the Chicago "L" rapid transit system consists of 4 series of railcars.
+The current rolling stock of the Chicago "L" rapid transit system consists of four series of railcars.
 The oldest series is the 2600-series which was built between 1981 and 1987 and refurbished between 1999 and 2002.
 The second series is the 3200-series, built between 1992 and 1994 and refurbished between 2015 and 2018.
-The third and newest series is known as the 5000-series; built between 2009 and 2015, they feature new technologies such as LED color signs, security cameras, new seating configuration, AC motors, and interior LED signs displaying date and time.
-The most recent order consists of the 7000-series cars that are planned to replace the 2600-series cars, with options for additional cars that would replace the 3200-series cars.
+The third series is known as the 5000-series; built between 2009 and 2015, they feature new technologies such as color LED signs, security cameras, new seating configuration, AC motors, and interior LED signs displaying date and time.
+The newest 7000-series cars are planned to replace the 2600-series cars, with options for additional cars that would replace the 3200-series cars.

 All cars are 12 ft tall (from top of rail) and 48 ft 3 in long (over coupler pulling faces).
 They are 9 ft 4 in wide at the window sills but only 8 ft 8 in wide at the door sills.
 Currently, most railcars operating on the Chicago "L" are DC power only; the 5000-series and 7000-series feature AC motors although the traction power supply continues to use DC.